 How does schizophrenia impact on families?
 A diagnosis of schizophrenia can have a large impact not only on the affected individuals, but also on the people closest to them.
 This topic considers the impact of schizophrenia on family members, and on the family as a unit.
 Sometimes the family of a person with schizophrenia may experience different types of burden, particularly during acute phases of the illness.
 Burden is considered in terms of objective effects, such as illness severity or financial output, but also in terms of subjective effects, such as the emotional impact of the illness on family members….

 Physical anomalies in first-degree relatives

-Psychopathology in first-degree relatives
+Psychopathology in relatives